stevja1/DataFeedSecondarySort/README.md

-# DataFeedHadoop
+# Data Feed Secondary Sort
-An example of some code that performs simple operations on Adobe Analytics Click Stream Data Feed data
+An example of some code that performs simple operations on Adobe Analytics Click Stream Data Feed data.
+This project differs from the DataFeedHadoop project in that it implements a custom key type and custom comparitor that enable an efficient secondary sort.
+As a result, this Hadoop job should be very memory efficient and should scale very well -- especially as the number of hits per visitor increases.

 To compile, run `mvn clean package`